Veteran and Military Affiliated Financial Aid

 The Vocational Rehabilitation and Employment Program is another common VA Education Benefit in use at Xavier.
-When using this benefit the Student Veterans Center works directly with the VA to receive payment for tuition and fees.
+When using this benefit the Veteran and Military Family Center works directly with the VA to receive payment for tuition and fees.
 Students receive a book and supply voucher for all required materials for classes that they are enrolled in.
 Eligibility for the Vocational Rehabilitation and Employment Program is based upon the Veterans disability and need.

 Dependents' Educational Assistance - Chapter 35

 This benefit may apply to a dependent spouse or child—or the surviving spouse or child—of a Veteran or service member who has a disability rating assigned to them by the Federal VA.
 It pays a stipend of approximately $1000.00 per month for the months the student is enrolled in classes.

 The Montgomery G.I.
 Bill® can help Veterans or service members pay for education and training programs.
 If you’ve served at least 2 years on active duty you may qualify for the Montgomery G.I.
 Bill.

 Montgomery G.I.
 Bill Select Reserve - Chapter 1606

 The Montgomery G.I.
 Bill® Selected Reserve program offers up to 36 months of education and training benefits.
 If you’re a member of the Army, Navy, Air Force, Marine Corps or Coast Guard Reserve, Army National Guard, or Air National Guard, you may be eligible for this benefit.